aimee0317/google-looker-studio/README.md

 ### Proposed metrics and graphs
 #### Dashboard 1:
 ##### Business questions:
-1. What are the volume of traffic on the website?
+1. What is the volume of traffic on the website?
 2. Do users find the content of the website engaging?
 Is it easy to engage with the website?
 3. How the sales are performing?
 4. How do customers / users find the website?
+5. What devices do users use to access the website?
+Should the website be designed better for widely used devices?
-5. What are some most visited pages on the website?
+6. What are some most visited pages on the website?
-6. What is the age range of the users?
-Should we make any changes to the website to accommodate their age and make it easier for them?"\
+7. What is the age range of the users?
+Should we make any changes to the website to accommodate their age and make it easier for them?"
-7. Is it a good idea to offer shipping options to users outside the U.S. and Canada?
+8. Is it a good idea to offer shipping options to users outside the U.S. and Canada?
-8. What are some marketing efforts?
+9. What are some marketing efforts?
 Which ones are effective, and which ones are not?
 ##### Metrics:
 - **Views**: In GA4, "views" refer to the total number of times a specific page or screen has been viewed.
 We would like to track the number of views of the website for the chosen time period and compare it to the same time in the previous period.
 To achieve this, we need a line graph and the percentage change number, which can be enabled in Google Looker Studio.
 - **Total users**: This metric represents the total number of unique users who have initiated at least one session on the website.
 We want to know how this number changes overtime in the chosen time period and how it compares to the last time period, so we need a line graph to show the changes over time as well as a percentage change comparing to the previous period (which is a feature we can turn on in Google Looker Studio).